 - Open (25 and Under)

 - Tadpoles (9 and Under)

 Tetrathlon punches well above its weight in terms of fun, inclusiveness, team ethos, training, parties, voluntary parent involvement, International competitions and exchanges, the development of enduring, geographically widespread friendships and the commitment until the last minute possible of many senior Pony Club members.
 An “embarrassment” of ex-Tetrathletes have gone on to represent their country.

 How Do I Get Involved?

-Tetrathlon is well-represented across Pony Clubs in the UK, so have a chat with your Branch/Centre to see what events they have coming up.
-If your club doesn't offer Tetrathlon, don't worry - speak to your Area Tetrathlon Coordinator who will point you in the right direction!
+Tetrathlon is well-represented across the UK, so have a chat with your Branch/Centre to see what events they have coming up.
+If your club doesn't offer Tetrathlon training or competitions, don't worry - speak to your Area Tetrathlon Coordinator who will point you in the right direction!
 There’s a list of Tetrathlon Area Coordinators and Pony Club Areas that they represent on these pages, including phone numbers and email addresses.

 If you're a non-riding member (or just want to focus on the non-riding sections), you can still get involved by competing in The Pony Club Winter Triathlon (Shoot, Run and Swim).
-Its open to competitors from 8 years old, it's a great introduction to Tetrathlon.
+Its open to competitors from 8 years old upwards and is a great introduction to Tetrathlon.

 How Do I Progress Further?